FUTURE CONSUMERS – REMAINING RESILIENT IN THE FACE OF RAPID CHANGE

-For those hospitality businesses able to survive the impact of Covid-19, or for any new business, it is vital to look to longer term future trends to inform today’s decisions; beyond social distancing.
-So what societal shifts in attitude are inbound across hospitality, technology, sustainability, food & drink & design?
+For businesses to survive the impact of Covid-19, and for new openings, it is vital to look to longer term future trends to inform today’s decisions; beyond social distancing.
+So what societal shifts in attitude do you need to understand and adapt to?

 With increased insecurity over time, from the lasting impact of the financial crisis of 2008, to climate change, and now the Covid-19 pandemic, the real pandemic affecting Millenials and Gen-Z in particular is in fact anxiety.
-Society has also shifted away from the 9-5, now moving at such a pace that people feel they're struggling to keep up.
+Change is moving at such a pace that people feel they're struggling to keep up.
 Technology designed to simplify and stabilise our lives has ironically often added to the burnout - adding more targets and expectations.
 With change comes reaction, so how can you bridge that gap?

 SHINING LIGHT INTO DARKNESS

 The antithesis to fear and anxiety is to shed light into the darkness.
-To provide an open and honest window into your business.
-So what does this look like?
+In more practical terms - to provide an open and honest window into your business.
+So how can you do that?
+People may feel increasingly aware of food supply after the pandemic.
 Visible kitchens in restaurants, bringing your people to the fore, for example knowing and seeing who will prepare your food is reassuring.
-Think traceability in food, but also in furniture, the material menus & business cards are printed on etc. People will increasingly want to know where something was sourced and how ethical it is, stories that shine a light into the darkness & aid connection.
+Think traceability in food, but also in furniture, the materials your menus & business cards are printed on etc. People will increasingly want to know where something was sourced and how ethical it is, stories that shine a light into the darkness & aid connection.

 SOMETHING GOING ON IN THE NEIGHBOURHOOD

-As people work more flexibly, expect a increase in neighbourhood venues that accommodate people working without the commute on laptops, having meetings, eating lunch.
+As people work more flexibly, and are weary of public transport hygiene; expect a increase in neighbourhood venues that accommodate people working without the commute on laptops, having meetings, eating lunch.
 Space needs to be adaptable, a space where someone could be working and later joined by friends or family for dinner or a few drinks before taking a class or listening to a talk.
-Membership or not.
-Chefs sharing space also strengthens neighbourhoods, for example cafe by day, fine dining by night.
+How can you increase the dwell time?

 When everything seems under threat, people seek to protect and support their local communities, in simple ways and schemes too such as creating circular economies to keep local money local, or pooling resources and creating networks (check out, recomony.org and Transitionnetwork.org).
 If you’re a chain, adapting to serve the local community in small and large ways will be key from charitable work to menu localisation.